EduGeek Journal

 Like many of us know in education, it is not as much the tool or method you use as much as how you use it.
 Active learning can sometimes be as much about active teaching as it is about what the learners do.
 Passive teaching can happen with or without technology, and students won’t engage with it no matter what fancy new tech tools you use.

-1 Response to "Is the Problem With Traditional Education the Lecture or the Lecturer?"
+One thought on “Is the Problem With Traditional Education the Lecture or the Lecturer?